s9w/Ginseng/README.md

 - only newly created
 - generate even if not due (aka "cram mode")

-## Intervals
+## Review / Intervals
-During review, you have the choice between *set*ting an interval, or *changing* the previous.
+During review, you have the choice between *setting* an interval, or *changing* the previous.
 For example setting "5h" would mean that in 5 hours, that review would become due again.

 Most of the time you probably want to change the previous interval.
 Either relatively with percent increases or adding a fixed time amount.

 Clicking an interval selection will "select" it with a black border and preview the new interval and the date and time when it'll become due again. click the same selection again to confirm.

+Note that the last interval means the time between the last review and now.
+NOT as the interval that was set.
+That's intentional as that's really what counts.

 ## Filter
 - `tag: math` matches all infos that have a `math` tag.
 This is case-sensitive and a precise match, so it won't match a `mathematics` tag.